Smith Act: Legislative history

-In the late 1930s, several legislative proposals tried to address sedition itself and the underlying concern with the presence of large numbers of non-citizens, including citizens of countries with which the U.S. might soon be at war.
+In the late 1930s, several legislative proposals tried to address sedition itself and the underlying concern with the presence of large numbers of foreigners, including citizens of countries with which the U.S. might soon be at war.
 An omnibus bill that included several measures died in 1939, but the Senate Judiciary Committee revived it in May 1940.
 It drew some of its language from statutes recently passed at the state level, and combined anti-alien and anti-sedition sections with language crafted specifically to help the government in its attempts to deport Australian-born union leader Harry Bridges.
 With little debate, the House of Representatives approved it by a vote of 382 to 4, with 45 not voting, on June 22, 1940, the day the French signed an armistice with Germany.
 The Senate did not take a recorded vote.
 It was signed into law by President Franklin D. Roosevelt on June 28, 1940.
 The Act is referred to by the name of its principal author, Rep. Howard W. Smith (Democrat-Virginia), a leader of the anti-labor bloc in Congress.

-A few weeks later, The New York Times discussed the context in which the alien registration provisions were included and the Act passed:
+A few weeks later, the New York Times discussed the context in which the alien registration provisions were included and the Act passed:

 Also in June, the President transferred the Immigration and Naturalization Service from the Department of Labor to the Department of Justice (DOJ), demonstrating that the federal government viewed its alien population as a security concern as war grew more likely.